DiscreteTom/HyperStudio/README.md

 > **Note**: Only Windows is supported.

-Cast your PC screens to leiniao AR glasses.
+Cast your PC screens to Leiniao AR glasses.

 ## Run